mamoore1440/personal-site/src/content/finished-parts/Logic.md

   => There are no need for Economic, Financial, or Governmental Systems (17)

-A higher TFP allows for S&D Connections with a higher magnitude && TFP will exist and improve over Time => Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect (18)
+A higher TFP allows for S&D Connections with a higher magnitude && TFP will exist and improve over Time => Eventually S&D Connections with EXTREMELY HIGH magnitude will be able to Connect (18)

 ## What We Have Proven:
 * Humans